Border Patrol sought extra resources in Del Rio as far back as June, union emails show - KTVZ

 DHS is also securing additional transportation to accelerate the pace and increase the capacity of deportation flights to Haiti and other destinations in the Western Hemisphere, Mayorkas said.

-Flights have ramped up to as many as seven a day, and the Biden administration is talking to Brazil and Chile to possibly repatriate Haitians who previously resided in those countries and releasing migrants into the US as it scrambles to contain the fallout amid bipartisan criticism.
+Twelve repatriation flights have left the United States since Sunday, with more expected, and the Biden administration is talking to Brazil and Chile to possibly repatriate Haitians who previously resided in those countries and releasing some Haitian migrants into the US as it scrambles to contain the fallout amid bipartisan criticism.

 Customs and Border Protection gave CNN’s Rosa Flores an exclusive look Wednesday inside a field hospital that went up just yards from the Del Rio International Bridge where thousands of migrants are still waiting to get processed by US immigration authorities.
 The hospital became fully functional in the last 24 hours, according to Dr. David Tarantino, a chief medical officer with the agency.

-Note: This story has been updated with the latest number of repatriation flights provided by the Department of Homeland Security.